Our Training Locations

 How do I get an ADR certificate?

-Our ADR certification training courses at 2 Start cover ADR Classes 1 through to 9 and depending on which subject you are covering, once you successfully complete all the needed ADR topics, you will understand the ADR requirements for the driver, the vehicle and the goods being transported.
+Our ADR certification training courses at 2 Start cover Classes 1 through to 9 and depending on which subject you are covering, once you successfully complete all the needed topics, you will understand the requirements for the driver, the vehicle and the goods being transported.

-The supporting books, famously known as the ADR “Orange Books” are released every 2 years and go into full detail of each topic and its sub-topics that your ADR vocational certification requires you to know.
+The supporting resources, known as the ADR “Orange Books” are released every 2 years and go into full detail of each topic and its sub-topics that your vocational certification requires you to know.

-To obtain your ADR vocational certification you must complete the required ADR Classes for the type of hazardous goods you will be transporting, this can range from our single ADR courses that cover Explosives (Class 1), Radioactive (Class 7) for example, through to our full ADR Classes 1-9 course.
+To obtain your ADR vocational certification you must complete the required ADR Classes for the type of hazardous goods you will be transporting, this can range from our single courses that cover Explosives (Class 1), Radioactive (Class 7) for example, through to our All Classes 1-9 course.

 - Are aware of the hazards in the carriage of dangerous goods